Jdickson96/Sparta-Global-Training-Code/3_C#_Further_OOP/README.md

 * With all work done being in braches off of the Dev branch
 * Once features that have been worked on are completed,they are merged with the dev branch
 * Other features being worked on then pull the latest dev branch

+## Design Patterns

+These are based on architecture patterns, and are solutions to commonly encountered problems.

+### Singleton

+Ensures a class only has one instance while providing global access to that instance.

+Problem:
+* Application needs to have **Only one instance** of a particular class
+* But **Many** classes need to be able to access it
+* Potential for a lot of coupling
+  * lots of objects referencing the same object

+An example would be a logging system

+### Factory Method